frankcorneliusmartin/frankcorneliusmartin.github.io/content/blogs/ascii-picture.rst

 When I started designing my blog I wanted create a look and feel of a code editor.
-So instead of a regular picture I wanted to have a ascii version of myself.
+So instead of a regular picture I wanted to have a ascii version.

 At first I used an online tool to generate the picture.
-While it was good enough to decide that that was indeed a good idea, I felt I did not have anough control over the results.
-So I decided to write my own.
+While it was good enough to decide that I liked it, I felt it did not gave me enough control over the result.
+So I decided to write my own in Python.

 .. figure:: {static}/images/me.jpg
    :alt: original picture